kgobin2000/gazette-search-gy/README.md

 ## Deploy Your Own

-You can clone & deploy this project with the following command:
+You can clone this project with the following command:

 \`\`\`bash
 git clone https://github.com/kgobin2000/gazette-search-gy
 \`\`\`

+### Configure Environment Variables

+In order to configure your environment variables, follow these steps:

+1. Locate the `env.sample` file in the `api` folder of this project.
+2. Rename `env.sample` to `env.local`.
+3. Open the `env.local` file in a text editor.
+4. Inside `env.local`, you'll find a list of environment variables.
+Fill in the necessary values for your project.

 ## Developing Locally